timKraeuter/LMCS-2024/README.md

 This paper is an extended version of a paper published at [ICSME-2023](https://doi.org/10.1007/978-3-031-36709-0_11), which received the [**_★Best Software Science Paper Award★_**](https://raw.githubusercontent.com/timKraeuter/ICGT-2023/main/BestPaperICGT2023.pdf).

+The additional artifacts of this paper are listed below following the section structure of the paper.

+# Model checking BPMN

 ## Custom properties

 Show propositions in BPMN and as groove graph conditions first.